EIDA/ws-availability/docs/USAGE_EN.md

-# Documentation du Webservice FDSN availability de RESIF
+# RESIF DC availability FDSN Web Service Documentation

 ## Description

 The availability web service returns detailed time span information of what time series data is available at the RESIF data center archive.
-Only unrestricted data are available.

 There are two service query methods: